-Pickle Planet is proud to be a media partner of the Royale Greater Moncton Santa Claus Parade – and extra proud of Papa Pickle for stepping up and taking on a serious role with the committee next year!
+Pickle Planet is proud to be a media partner of the Royale Greater Moncton Santa Claus Parade – and extra proud of Papa Pickle for chairing the event for several years!

 Nothing kicks off the holiday season quite like watching the excitement build throughout a Santa Claus parade – and the Greater Moncton Area boasts one of the biggest and best in the country!